Steelers’ Odds of Trading RB Le’Veon Bell This NFL Season Released

 Potential Le’Veon Bell Trades

-The most recent rumblings we’ve heard on a Bell trade came from Manish Mehta of the New Yor Daily News, who cited that the New York Jets have reached out and expressed interest in Bell.
+We previously heard rumblings about a Bell trade from Manish Mehta of the New York Daily News, who cited that the New York Jets have reached out and expressed interest in Bell.
 It’d obviously make some sense for the Jets to swing a deal, as ESPN’s Field Yates revealed they are one of the few teams who could afford Bell.

 Among those teams listed above, the Indianapolis Colts also would make sense as a potential landing spot.
 Currently, the team has rookie running back Jordan Wilkins out of Ole Miss who has flashed upside but doesn’t look like an every-down back.
 Marlon Mack is also an option still, but has dealt with injuries this season and looks to be more like a pass-catching and change-of-pace option.